-- (4) Identify and discuss developments in the history of elementary mathematics from a variety of cultures. - The Americans with Disabilities Act (ADA) is a civil rights statute that prohibits discrimination against people with disabilities. - De Anza College is committed to providing a safe positive learning environment where students can pursue their educational goals. - De Anza College is committed to maintaining an environment free of sexual harassment or discrimination based on race, religious creed, color, national origin, ancestry, disability, medical condition, marital status, political beliefs, organizational affiliation, sexual orientation, gender or age.
+- (1) Evaluate real-world situations and distinguish between and apply linear and quadratic function models appropriately. - (2) Analyze, interpret, and communicate results of linear and quadratic models in a logical manner from four points of view visual, formula, numerical, and written. - (3) Demonstrate an appreciation and awareness of applications in their daily lives. - The Americans with Disabilities Act (ADA) is a civil rights statute that prohibits discrimination against people with disabilities. - De Anza College is committed to providing a safe positive learning environment where students can pursue their educational goals. - De Anza College is committed to maintaining an environment free of sexual harassment or discrimination based on race, religious creed, color, national origin, ancestry, disability, medical condition, marital status, political beliefs, organizational affiliation, sexual orientation, gender or age.